notquitethereyet/portfolio/README.md

-# Portfolio with Boid Fish Simulation - Astro Version
+# Portfolio – Astro + Liquid Glass UI

 This is a portfolio website featuring a beautiful interactive boid fish simulation background, ported to the Astro framework.